valerauko/wrike-ist/README.md

 A GitHub action to make using wrike as a task management tool easier.
 It does some of the convenient things GitHub does for Issues:

-* link pull request to issue when the pull request mentions the issue
+* link pull request to wrike task when the pull request links to the task
-* merging a pull request closes the linked issue automatically
+* merging a pull request marks the linked task as completed automatically

 ![wrike-green grass](https://repository-images.githubusercontent.com/370986019/438bfa00-bee4-11eb-86c2-03452b4e91f4)